-- On April 7, 2020 the Company announced that it had successfully completed its earn-in to a 100% interest in the Savant Lake high-grade gold project in northwestern Ontario. - The Savant Lake project covers 202 square kilometres of underexplored but highly prospective Archean stratigraphy for the discovery of both high-grade, iron formation-hosted gold deposits, and base metal-rich massive sulfide deposits.
-Seven priority target areas (5 high-grade gold and 2 massive sulfide) have been identified to date at Savant Lake for drill testing (see Company News Release dated December 2, 2019).
-A further 26 square kilometres of new exploration claims were staked by the Company in June, 2019, over interpreted extensions to the known priority target areas.
-An initial 3,500m diamond drill program has been designed for the Savant Lake project, with the Company currently evaluating both Corporate and Project level funding alternatives for the drill program. - On April 1, 2020 the Company announced it had entered into an agreement with Austral Gold Limited ("Austral")(ASX: AGD; TSX.V: AGLD) for the purchase of an 80% interest in the Company's Sierra Blanca gold-silver project in Santa Cruz Province, Argentina for US\$800,000 in cash and work commitments, with a 'follow-on' option to purchase the remaining 20% interest for an additional US\$2,300,000 in cash and work commitments.
-The signing of the Definitive Agreement for Sierra Blanca is currently expected to occur in early June, 2020, having been delayed by the ongoing shutdown of both provincial government entities and legal and notarial services - all required for the due diligence process - as a result of the Covid-19 pandemic.
+- On September 21, 2020, the Company announced that it had executed an earn-in agreement with Ethos Gold Corp.
+(TSX.V: ECC) in which Ethos may earn-in to a 70% interest in the Savant Lake gold project in return for staged cash and share payments to New Dimension and \$2M of work commitments. - On August 11, 2020, the Company announced that it had entered into an option and purchase agreement with EMX Royalty Corporation (NYSE American: EMX; TSX Venture: EMX) for the acquisition of 100% interests in the Southern Gold Line Project in central Sweden, and the Løkken and Kjøli copper-zinc-gold projects in central Norway.
+The Southern Gold Line project consists of a group of licences adjacent to Dragon Mining Limited's Fäboliden gold development project and Svartliden gold mine, whilst the Løkken and Kjøli licences cover both past-producing, high-grade copper(-zinc-gold) mines as well as drill-ready regional exploration targets. - On April 7, 2020 the Company announced that it had successfully completed its earn-in to a 100% interest in the Savant Lake project in northwestern Ontario.
+The Savant Lake project covers 229 square kilometres of underexplored but highly prospective Archean stratigraphy for the discovery of high-grade iron formation- and shear-hosted gold deposits, in addition to base metal-rich massive sulfide deposits.
+Seven priority target areas (5 high-grade gold and 2 massive sulfide) have been identified to date at Savant Lake for drill testing (see Company News Release dated December 2, 2019). - On April 1, 2020 the Company announced it had entered into an agreement with Austral Gold Limited ("Austral")(ASX: AGD; TSX.V: AGLD) for the purchase of an 80% interest in the Company's Sierra Blanca gold-silver project in Santa Cruz Province, Argentina for US\$800,000 in cash and work commitments, with a

+'follow-on' option to purchase the remaining 20% interest for an additional US\$2,300,000 in cash and work commitments.
+The Definitive Agreement was signed on September 24, 2020, subject to certain requirements, having been delayed by the ongoing shutdown of both provincial government entities and legal and notarial services - all required for the due diligence process - as a result of the COVID-19 pandemic.

-- On February 26, 2020 the Company noted Yamana Gold's (or "Yamana")(TSX:YRI; NYSE:AUY) update on exploration activities on its pipeline of highly-prospective gold projects, including the Domain Joint Venture ("JV") in Manitoba.
-Domain is a 70.6%:29.4% JV between Yamana and New Dimension.
-Yamana commented that they will continue to engage with the Bunibonibee Cree Nation in 2020 in an effort to reach a mutually beneficial agreement supporting the advancement of exploration within the large, prospective land package at Domain. - On December 2, 2019, the Company provided an update on its drill target generation activities at both the Savant Lake and Sierra Blanca projects.
-At Sierra Blanca, a preliminary drill program of 3,200m was designed with two principal objectives: i) a shallow drill program designed to target high-grade oxide mineralization in the Chala-Achen vein system, and ii) a first pass test of priority gold-bearing sulfide targets in the Ana, Tranquilo, and Laguna vein fields. - The Company continues to evaluate strategic alternatives for its 100%-owned Las Calandrias project in Santa Cruz Province.
-Project-related movements were restricted starting March, 2020 as a result of the lockdown imposed by the Argentine government on non-essential travel and activities. - In addition, the Company continues to review new gold and base metal opportunities located in favourable jurisdictions and with the potential to complement the Company's existing portfolio of projects.
+• On February 26, 2020 the Company noted Yamana Gold's (or "Yamana")(TSX:YRI; NYSE:AUY) update on exploration activities on its pipeline of highly-prospective gold projects, including the Domain Joint Venture ("JV") in Manitoba.
+Domain is a 70.4%:29.6% JV between Yamana and New Dimension.
+Yamana commented that they will continue to engage with the Bunibonibee Cree Nation in 2020 in an effort to reach a mutually beneficial agreement supporting the advancement of exploration within the large, prospective land package at Domain.

-Corporate
+Corporate Developments